Overpartitions and Bressoud's conjecture, II

-6mm {\bf Abstract.} The main objective of this paper is to prove Bressoud's conjecture for $j=0$.
-The case for $j=1$ has been recently proved by Kim.
-We first obtained an overpartition analogue of Bressoud's conjecture for $j=1$ by using a bijective method.
-Then Bressoud's conjecture for $j=0$ immediately follows from this overpartition analogue of Bressoud's conjecture for $j=1$ and the relation between the partition function $B_0$ in Bressoud's conjecture and the partition function $\overline{B}_1$ established in our previous paper.
+6mm {\bf Abstract.} The main objective of this paper is to present an answer to Bressoud's conjecture for the case $j=0$, resulting in a complete solution to Bressoud's conjecture.
+The case for $j=1$ has been recently resolved by Kim.
+Using the connection established in our previous paper between the ordinary partition function $B_0$ and the overpartition function $\overline{B}_1$, we found that the proof of Bressoud's conjecture for the case $j=0$ is equivalent to establishing an overpartition analogue of the conjecture for the case $j=1$.
+By generalizing Kim's method, we obtain the desired overpartition analogue of Bressoud's conjecture for the case $j=1$, which eventually enables us to confirm Bressoud's conjecture for the case $j=0$.